SAP-samples/abap-cheat-sheets/28_Regular_Expressions.md

 "are ignored.
 some_string = replace( val = `abc def` pcre = `abc\         def` with = `#` ).

-"Disabling the extended mode, so whitespaces are not ignored "Result: # some_string = replace( val = `abc def` pcre = `(?-x)abc def` with = `#` ).
+"Disabling the extended mode so that whitespaces are not ignored "Result: # some_string = replace( val = `abc def` pcre = `(?-x)abc def` with = `#` ).
 ```